 What is Hard Water?

 Hardness refers to a high concentration of minerals in water, mostly calcium and magnesium.
 While not harmful for your health, hard water wreaks havoc on your home and body.
-It causes a scale to build up in pipes and appliances, restricting flow and causing damage.
+It causes scale to build up in pipes and appliances, restricting flow and causing damage.
 The minerals cause soap to form an insoluble curd instead of a lather, which means you have to use significantly more soap and cleaning supplies.
 Hard water leaves spots and streaks on dishes, silverware and glass.
 It also leaves behind a residue on sinks and tubs, requiring a lot of effort to clean.
-The leftover soap residue also damages your skin and hair.
+The soap residue left over after this mineral interaction also damages your skin and hair.

 Water picks up these minerals as it flows through the ground.
 About 85% of the United States has hard water.
-The term comes from the fact that it is hard to wash anything in hard water because soap doesn’t lather easily.
+The term “hard water” originally came from the fact that it is “hard” to wash anything because soap doesn’t lather easily in water with high mineral content.

 Hardness is usually measured in grains per gallon (gpg), which is equivalent to 17.1 milligrams per liter (mg/L).
 Less than 1 gpg is considered soft, 1 to 3.5 is slightly hard, 3.5 to 7 is moderately hard and 7 to 10.5 is hard.
 Anything over 10.5 gpg is very hard.